tobiw/pix3_gallery/README.md

 * pillow: image processing library, used to generate smaller versions and thumbnails of pictures
 * uswgi: interface to the web server

+Furthermore, the system package exiftran is required (not installed through pip).

 # Installation
 Configuration files and scripts for FreeBSD rc.d and nginx are provided in etc/.